apache/doris-website/versioned_docs/version-2.1/install/cluster-deployment/k8s-deploy/install-quickstart.md

    ```
    curl -O https://raw.githubusercontent.com/apache/doris-operator/master/doc/examples/doriscluster-sample.yaml
    ```
-2. Perform customized configuration as needed according to the [Deploying Doris Cluster](./install-doris-cluster.md).
+2. Perform customized configuration as needed according to the doc of [Config Doris to Deploy](./install-config-cluster.md).
 After the configuration is completed, deploy it with the following command:
    ```
    kubectl apply -f doriscluster-sample.yaml
    ```